Florida House to review expanded list of banned majors in higher education reform - NewsBreak

 TAMPA, Fla.
-(WFLA) — The Florida Legislature is considering a ban on certain college degrees, and will vote on expanding a list of banned majors during a House Committee hearing on Monday.
+(WFLA) — The Florida Legislature is considering a ban on certain college degrees, and will vote on expanding the list of banned majors in the bill during a House Committee hearing on Monday.

 According to the PCS for HB 999 , Critical Race Studies, Critical Ethnic Studies, Radical Feminist Theory, Radical Gender Theory, Queer Theory, and Critical Social Justice would also be on the chopping block.